-Juslaws & Consult advises that any company doing business in Thailand and having a gross monthly income of at least 300,000 Thai Baht or yearly income of 1,800,000 Thai Baht is required to register under the Thai Value Added Tax system if its goods or services are liable to VAT.
+Juslaws & Consult advises that any company doing business in Thailand and having a gross monthly income of at least 300,000 Thai Baht or yearly income of 1,800,000 Thai Baht to register under the Thai Value Added Tax system if its goods or services are liable to VAT.

 The Revenue Department requires VAT returns to be filed monthly.
 At Juslaws & Consult our Accounting and Auditing department performs this monthly service for clients, along with calculating the amount of Value Added Tax payable.
 The amount payable each month is basically the amount of VAT collected by the company less the amount of VAT it has paid to others.